Updated October 7, 2021.

 As we head into another year of reporting, it’s important to once again familiarize yourself with the basics on Affordable Care Act (ACA) reporting to ensure your organization is in compliance.
-This is especially important for organizations who may have grown to over 50 employees in 2019 and are now required to report.
+This is especially important for organizations who may have grown to over 50 employees in 2020 and are now required to report beginning with the 2021 calendar year.

 Below is a recap of the basic ACA reporting requirements and the penalties for noncompliance.